Cornelis van Eesteren

-Cornelis van Eesteren (4 July 1897, Alblasserdam - 21 February 1988, Amsterdam) was a prominent Dutch architect and urban planner.
-He worked for the Town Planning department of Amsterdam (1929–59) and was the chairman of the CIAM (1930–1947).
+Cornelis van Eesteren (4 July 1897 – 21 February 1988) was a prominent Dutch architect and urban planner who was born in Alblasserdam and died in Amsterdam.
+He worked for the Town Planning department of Amsterdam (1929–1959) and was the chairman of the CIAM (1930–1947).
 He contributed to the De Stijl movement, with its founder Theo van Doesburg, the artist Piet Mondrian, and others.

 Career

 After winning the design competition for the upgrade of the Unter den Linden boulevard in Berlin, in 1927 he became a visiting professor at the Staatliche Bauhochschule in Weimar.
 From 1929 to 1959 he worked for the Town Planning department of Amsterdam, after which he worked as consultant.
 After World War II he was appointed professor of urban planning at the Delft University of Technology.

 Projects

 His key projects include the Amsterdam General Extension Plan, the development plan for the Southern IJsselmeerpolders and the town plan for Lelystad.